iSHAREScheme/iSHARESatellite/INSTALL.md

    ![](docs/assets/keycloakuser6.png)

-6. Click on the "Credentials tab and set the password for the user that is being created.
+6. Click on the "Credentials tab and a password for the user that is being created.

    ![](docs/assets/keycloakuser7.png)